aimms/function-reference/data-management/case-management/casecompareidentifier.rst

 ---------

     *FirstCase*
-        An element in the set :aimms:set:`AllCases`
+        An element in the set :aimms:set:`AllCases`.

     *SecondCase*
-        An element in the set :aimms:set:`AllCases`
+        An element in the set :aimms:set:`AllCases`.

     *Identifier*
         An element in the set :aimms:set:`AllIdentifiers`, refering to the specific identifier